 Tara Markov, Terra of course, isn't exactly a well-liked character.
 She was the original comic's mole, and a Psycho for Hire who toyed with people's emotions and taunted her former friends.

-Tara's doppelganger, previously assumed to be her revived, Terra II, was more liked, although some fans of the Beast Boy/Raven ship threw potshots at her (until her death).
+Her doppelganger Terra II was more liked, although some fans of the Beast Boy/Raven ship threw potshots at her (until her death).
 Atlee, the third Terra, managed to become something of a fan favorite due to her supporting role in the Power Girl series.

 Prysm, a member of Dan Jurgens' volume 2 team, isn't very liked by some classic fans due to coming off too naive and stereotypically feminine, spoiled, and her visual appeal mostly coming from the fact that she was nude all the time.